cjprybol/reproducibility-via-singularity/README.md

 Then just go to the url `localhost:9999` in your web browser

 ## I built a container inside of a vagrant VM.
-How do I get it out of the VM and onto the server where I work?
+How do I get the container out of the VM and onto the server where I work?

 Exit out of the container and vagrant VM back to your host computer.
 From within the same directory where your Vagrantfile is (the directory where you initialized your VM)
 ```bash